 3. Why is it important to provide an unsubscribe feature in your emails?

-Providing an unsubscribe feature in your emails is crucial to avoid sending spam mail and to maintain a healthy relationship with your subscribers.
+Providing an unsubscribe feature in your emails is crucial to avoid sending spam and to maintain a healthy relationship with your subscribers.
 It allows subscribers to easily opt-out if they’re no longer interested in receiving your emails.

 4. What kind of content should be avoided in emails to an opt-in list?